Megaparsec tutorial

 Previously used

-already probed whitespace with space consumer which consumes newlines.
+sc'already probed whitespace with space consumer which consumes newlines.
 So, it is only logical to also consume newlines when picking up trailing whitespace.
-This is whyscn
+This is whyscnis used on the line (1) and notsc.

 EXERCISE: Playing with the final version of our parser is left as an exercise for the reader.
 You can create “items” that consist of multiple words and as long as they are line-folded they will be parsed and concatenated with single space between them.